Child & Teen Anxiety Therapy in Centennial, CO

 Develop regulation skills that work in real-life moments

-Using a combination of play therapy, relational support, and Polyvagal Theory-informed techniques, sessions may include both non-directive and gentle directive work based on your child’s goals and needs.
-This allows your child to:
+Using a combination of play therapy, relational support, and nervous system-informed techniques, sessions may include both non-directive and gentle directive work based on your child’s goals and needs.
+This allows your child to express what they’ve been holding in, practice regulation in real time, and build confidence through lived experience, not just instruction.

 In sessions, we’ll gently work together to move toward anxiety, rather than avoiding it, so your child (and their nervous system) learns that even though anxiety is uncomfortable, it isn’t dangerous.
-Over time, their capacity expands, and they become confident in moving through anxiety, panic, and worry.
+Over time, this helps your child feel more confident handling anxiety, rather than avoiding it.

 What Makes My Approach Different

-Many approaches to anxiety focus on teaching coping skills or changing thoughts.
-While those tools can be helpful, they often don’t address what’s happening underneath.
-My work focuses on the nervous system first.
-This means your child learns to:
+Many approaches to anxiety focus only on coping skills or changing thoughts.
+While those can help, they often don’t address what’s happening underneath.
+My approach focuses on the nervous system first, so your child learns how to actually regulate anxiety, not just manage it temporarily.

 How Therapy Works